 What can I use instead of Maple Syrup?

+Looking for more breakfast treats that are healthy?
+Food Fanatic has a scrumptious Paleo Pumpkin Waffle, and Texan Erin has a lovely recipe for Paleo Apple Muffins.
 Looking to keep this completely sugar-free?
 These Sugar-Free Chocolate Chips are simple to make.

 If you make this recipe, please stop back by and leave a star rating and a comment letting me know what you thought.